 - Arrow rest – is where the arrow rests during draw.
 These may be simple fixed rests or may be spring-loaded or magnetic flip rests.

-- Back – this is the face of the bow on the opposite side to the string.
+- Back – this is the face of the bow on the opposite side of the string.

 - Belly – this is the face of the bow on the same side as the string.